QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-09-10-code-examples-of-connecting-your-app-661a99.md

 Console.WriteLine(response);
 ```

-✅ Tip: Replace YOUR_APP_KEY with your actual Application Key before running these requests.
+### Next steps
-This will allow you to test endpoints in the sandbox environment safely.
+Run one of these examples to confirm your application key is working and that you can retrieve data from the sandbox environment safely.